 You may submit a maximum of 10 letters of support.
-Support letters should come from potential beneficiaries and other local organizations.
+Support letters should be signed and dated (after the Notice publication date), and come from potential beneficiaries and other local organizations.
 Letters received from Congressional members and Technical Assistance providers will not be included in the count of support letters received.
 Additionally, identical form letters signed by multiple potential beneficiaries and/or local organizations will not be included in the count of support letters received.
-Support letters should be included as an attachment to the application in Appendix C and will not count against the maximum page total.
+Support letters should be included as an attachment to the application in Appendix C and will Start Printed Page 38118not count against the maximum page total.
 Additional letters from industry groups, commodity groups, Congressional members, and similar organizations should be referenced, but not included in the application package.
 When referencing these letters, provide the name of the organization, date of the letter, the nature of the support, and the name and title of the person signing the letter.

 2. Review and Selection Process

 The State Offices will review applications to determine if they are eligible for assistance based on requirements in this Notice, and other applicable Federal regulations.
 If determined eligible, your application will be scored by a panel of USDA employees in accordance with the point allocation specified in this Notice.
-The panel will consist of USDA employees with expertise in providing Technical Assistance to Socially-Disadvantaged Groups.
 The review panel will convene to reach a consensus on the scores for each of the eligible applications.
-A recommendation will be submitted to the Administrator to fund applications in highest ranking order.
-The Administrator of the Agency may choose to award up to 5 Administrator priority points based on criterion (f) in section E.1. of this Notice.
-These points will be added to the cumulative score for a total possible score of 100.
+The Administrator may choose to award up to 10 Administrator priority points based on criterion (f) in section E.1. of this Notice.
+These points will be added to the cumulative score for a total possible score of 105.
+Applications will be funded in highest ranking order until the funding limitation has been reached.
 Applications that cannot be fully funded may be offered partial funding at the Agency's discretion.
 If your application is ranked and not funded, it will not be carried forward into the next competition.

 F. Federal Award Administration Information